ibm-cloud-docs/FileStorage/faqs.md

 {: #encryptupgrade}
 {: support}

 {{site.data.keyword.filestorage_short}} that was provisioned before a data center upgrade can't be encrypted.
 New {{site.data.keyword.filestorage_short}} that was provisioned in upgraded data centers is automatically encrypted.
-It's automatic, not a provisioning setting that can be selected or left out.
+It's automatic, not a provisioning setting that can be selected or cleared.
 Data on nonencrypted storage can be encrypted by creating a new volume, then copying the data to the new encrypted volume with host-based migration.
 For more information, see [Migrating {{site.data.keyword.filestorage_short}}](/docs/FileStorage?topic=FileStorage-migratestorage).

 ## How do I know whether I'm provisioning {{site.data.keyword.filestorage_short}} in an upgraded data center?
 {: faq}